 To handle this:

-- Use multilingual voice models
+- Use multilingual voice models that support multiple languages

 - Test with realistic mixed-language scenarios